How to Calculate Annual Growth Rate in Excel (5 Different Cases)

 =(1/5)*LN(B7/B2)

-I used cell C7 as it is corresponding to cell A7 of the year 1995.
+I used cell C7 as it corresponds to cell A7 of the year 1995.

 Here you get the final result for 1990-1995.